 Not all Kind bars fit my 10g of protein– skip the breakfast bars and look for ones that say PROTEIN.
 Some stores stock them by the rest of the breakfast barsand others have them in the “nutrition” aisle.
 KINDs line tend to be one of the cheaper options when it comes to good bars and you can often find them in the airport snack bar and gas stations.

 Sometimes you’re just not in the mood for a sweet or chocolatey bar.
 Enter KIND’s Sweet & Spicy line.
 Bold, savory flavors like roasted jalapeño almond are made with whole foods, non-GMO ingredients, and 10 grams of protein per bar.

 Good2Go Protein Bar A

 Good2Go (or G2G) is perfect for fueling athletes.
 No refined sugars, no preservatives and high in protein from whey, nut butters and oats.
 These bars are super filling, made from real food, and at 300 calories per bar are good on their own as a meal-on-the-go.
 If you like peanut butter or almond butter, you’ll love these bars.
-G2G is offering 20% off any order using the code “NUTRI”.
+G2G offers 20% off any order using the code “NUTRI”.

-Nugo Slim A
+NuGo Slim A

 The Bar Shack A